 Requests with limited inputs

 Beyond providing information, many chatbots allow users to complete actions, such as adjusting a thermostat temperature or completing a purchase.
-Typically, this is only likely to work well when there are a limited number of inputs, and many of the details are already known by the user.
+Understanding the limits of chatbots can set designers up for success.
+Typically, taking action via a chatbot is only likely to work well when there are a limited number of inputs, and many of the details are already known by the user.
 Trying to answer 20 related questions one-by-one would quickly grow tedious and it may be difficult to review or update past inputs.
 Logging hours into a time tracking system, for instance, could very easily be done via chatbot: “Add 30 minutes to Blog Post.”
-Generating an invoice, where you need to input line item details, billing information, and contact information, may present a more challenging experience within chat.
+Generating an invoice, where the user needs to input line item details, billing information, and contact information, may present a more challenging experience within chat.
 Similarly, trying to browse through many options in a chat environment may quickly grow onerous — “What’s the cheapest flight to Chicago” is a simple interaction well suited to a chatbot as there’s likely only one result, however the response to “show me all flights to Chicago” may be much more difficult to present effectively within a chat platform.

 Chatbots provide a unique opportunity to interact with users in a way that can seem new and exciting, which can be leveraged in applications purely designed to be fun and interesting.
 Googling “bad jokes” and reading a page full of one-liners is simply not the same experience as saying, “Siri, tell me a joke,” and hearing a robot tell a joke.